nisheetpatel/research/src/site/notes/Serotonin summary.md

 Neuroscience has established a concrete role for dopamine in the brain as a reward prediction error signal.
 Serotonin, however, has remained enigmatic, implicated in various functions but lacking a clear, unified explanation.
 We propose that serotoninergic neurons in the dorsal raphe nucleus (DRN) encode a low-dimensional latent state prediction error (SPE) signal, which reflects the surprise induced by unpredicted changes in the environment.
 This hypothesis suggests a more general role for serotonin in unsupervised learning processes.
 To investigate our conjecture, we develop a family of models called Dynamical Variational Autoencoders (DVAEs) that combine the strengths of dynamical models and Variational Autoencoders (VAEs) to capture the dynamics of sequential data and latent factors of data variations.
 We demonstrate the key ideas using DVAEs on a toy task with moving MNIST digits and a more realistic navigation task with a speed glitch.
 Our hypothesis is further supported by unpublished neural recordings from mice performing the navigation task, showing consistent responses in DRN serotoninergic neurons during speed glitches, regardless of the direction of change.
 This work provides a formal framework for understanding the role of serotonin in unsupervised learning and offers insights into the diverse functions of neuromodulatory systems in the brain.

-## Key contributions of the paper

-1. A formal conjecture for a plausible role of serotonin: *The firing rate of serotonergic neurons in the Dorsal Raphe Nucleus (DRN) reflects a latent state prediction error (SPE) signal that is low (but not one) dimensional (and likely probabilistic)*
-2. A framework for learning that gives rise to a low-D latent SPE
-	- which has contributions from all sensory modalities' observations, and
-	- reward, which is basically a special observation
-		- this, in and of itself, matches a lot of the data in the wild.
-It also predicts an unsigned RPE
-3. Demonstrating the ideas with a family of models - DVAEs - on a toy task (moving MNIST digits)
-4. Replicating results of never-before-published data from mice performing a navigation task in a no-reward context with a specific model (Ha & Schmidhuber) that is a simple DVAE

 #### Points to emphasize

 Serotonin response captures: